-We demand prompt action by Congress to open up for demobilized soldiers, sailors, and marines the opportunity to employ their labor on the unused lands and natural resources of our country.
+We demand prompt action by Congress to open up for demobilized soldiers, sullors, and marines the opportunity to employ their labor on the unused lands and natural resources of our country.
 And we don't want to be confined to swamp lands, cut-over stump lands and desert lands, either.
-We hold that the hundreds of millions of idle acres of good agricultural, mineral, and timber lands and vacant city lots are none too good for the use of the soldiers who are conceded to have saved civilization at \$30 per month, minus large reductions for those insurance of tions for fines, insurance, etc.
+We hold that the hundreds of millions of idle acress of good agricultural, mineral, and timber lands and vacant city lots are none too good for the use of the soldiers who are conceded to have saved civilization at \$30 per month, minus large reductions for fines, insurance, etc.

-We seek no crumbs of private charity; we ask no dole of public alms; we know our rights and we demand them like men.
+tions for fines, insurance, etc. We seek no crumbs of private charity; we ask no dole of public alms; we know our rights and we demand them like men.